Fresh Air Ventilation Systems

 The damper uses a quiet, neoprene no-leak seal so unwanted air and humidity are controlled.
 The seal is tested 500,000+ cycles and meets flammability FMVSS-302 requirements.
 Power Open, Power Close The power open/power close damper means the motor uses very little power unlike competitive dampers that use a spring close/ power open motor which stay fully powered during the open cycle an waste energy.
 Most reliable damper on the market rated over 100,000 cycles.

-Our Fresh Air Ventilation Systems are a type of Central Fan Integrated (CFI) Ventilation.
+Our FAV Systems are a type of Central Fan Integrated (CFI) Ventilation.
 CFI Ventilation is better than Exhaust Ventilation like a bathroom fan and more economical than a Balanced Ventilation system like an HRV or ERV system.
 The Exhaust Ventilations systems are easy to install, have low energy use, but they draw in air from uncontrolled sources and can create negative pressure.
 HRVs or ERVs capture a nominal amount of energy in the exhaust air, which helps on energy cost, but they are expensive to install and maintain.